janymuong/x86_assembly/README.md

 Print `Hello, World` text to **stdout** in assembly.

-Compilation and running the ouput files in command line - with a compatible **x86 assembler**, NASM:
+Compile and run the ouput files in command line - with a compatible **x86 assembler**, NASM:

 `option - a`: a sequence of four ASCII-encoded strings in x86 assembly.
 > will rely on shell command, `cat`, to print to the console.